Worldwide Assurance for Employees of Public Agencies: History

 In April 1943, the committee determined that the only way it could accomplish its goals would be to form a separate association for the purpose of purchasing group life insurance.
 Articles of association were drafted and adopted, and the War Agencies Employees Protective Association (WAEPA) came into existence in May 1943.
 Current and former U.S. Government Federal employees were eligible to join the board of directors, with the original board composed of representatives from the committee charter agencies as to the members interests; however, board members served without compensation.
 Already a founding member, Lauchlin Currie became WAEPA's first president from May 1943 until his retirement in June 1945.

 The Equitable Life Assurance Society was selected to underwrite the association's policies, setting up a worldwide system of low cost group life insurance.
 Through WAEPA, Equitable sold policies to employees of 40 U.S. agencies, including individuals from the Offices of Strategic Services and War Information, which often sent their men behind enemy lines, and also included air-traveling statesmen and Congressmen.
 By May 1945 only 24 death claims had been filed, allowing the insurer to return roughly 30% of the premiums to WAEPA.
 In turn, WAEPA was able to return a portion of those premiums back to their members.

 In 1961, the association changed its name and organizational structure to Worldwide Assurance for Employees of Public Agencies, and adopted a 501(c)(9) status.

 In November 1976, the association sold its building at 1720 Massachusetts Avenue, N.W. in Washington, D.C., then relocated offices to Falls Church, Virginia.

 In January 2017, WAEPA partnered with New York Life Insurance Company to underwrite its Group Term Life Insurance, ending its nearly 74-year relationship with AXA Equitable Life Insurance Company.

 WAEPA offers up to $1.5M in coverage, as well as a Chronic Illness Rider, Guaranteed Issue Group Term Life Insurance, and Group Short-Term Disability Insurance for new federal employees.

 Since 1996, WAEPA has refunded over $101 Million dollars in premiums to its members.

 Member eligibility

-WAEPA membership is open to all current and retired U.S. civilian Federal Government employees, regardless of duty assignment, and their family members.
+WAEPA membership is open to all current, former, and retired U.S. civilian Federal Government employees, regardless of duty assignment, and their family members.
 Members' spouses are eligible to apply for Associate Member status to gain access to higher coverage levels than dependents.
 Full-time members of the armed services are not eligible for WAEPA coverage.